Board of Directors:

 We always welcome additions!
 Reach out if you are interested in our mission!

 Tina McGlynn - President

-Tina has a background in Accounting, HR, IT, Energy and Business Management.
-She has a BAS degree in Management & Organizational Leadership.
-She is also a registered tax preparer and Quick Books trainer.
-Originally from New York, Tina resides in the Tampa Bay area - which she loves!
-After a career in the Wholesale Construction Supply area, Tina became self employed as a business consultant in 2010.
+Tina has a background in Accounting, HR, IT training and Business Management.
+She has a BAS degree in Management & Organizational Leadership and an MBA.
+Originally from New York, Tina resides in the Tampa Bay area with her husband.
+After a management career in the Wholesale Construction Supply area, Tina became self employed as a business consultant in 2010.

 Tina is dedicated to the mission of - better treatment can mean a better outcome!
-She is also a champion to those who truly want to overcome this horrible epidemic.
-She is known as a problem solver in her career and she anticipates the challenge that lies ahead.
+She is also a champion to those who truly want to overcome their challenges.
+She is known as a problem solver in her career and in her social circle and she LOVES to help people thrive!

 Sharon is originally from Ohio and is an avid Ohio State University fan.
 Her family moved to Apollo Beach 6 years ago in search of sunshine and healthy living.
 Her daughter, who was in medical school at the time of their move, is now practicing medicine in Chicago, but loves to visit her family in Florida.

 Sharon holds an undergraduate degree in accounting, an M.B.A., and a law degree.
 She is presently happily retired, after having spent her career in accounting, law, and human resource management.